 The Occupational Safety & Health Administration’s (OSHA) Formaldehyde Standard (29 CFR 1910.1048) protects workers exposed to formaldehyde from formaldehyde gas, its solutions, and materials that release formaldehyde.

 At UNC-Chapel Hill all employees who are using formaldehyde are required to successfully complete the online Formaldehyde training class.

 Processes or occupational activities in UNC Chapel Hill laboratories that may result in formaldehyde exposure include (but are not limited to):

 - Fumigation procedures

 The use of formaldehyde should follow specific policies and procedures based on your work environment.
-Reference the UNC-CH Formaldehyde Exposure Control Policy for more information on responsibilities and requirements.
+Reference the Formaldehyde Exposure Control Policy for more information on responsibilities and requirements.
 If you have questions regarding formaldehyde use or would like to request monitoring for exposure to formaldehyde please contact email@example.com.